 Mediation is a process that puts the parties in the position of the primary players, in charge of every aspect of their agreement-rather than lawyers.
 With the assistance of a compassionate and skilled mediator, both parties are empowered to speak genuinely about what is important to them both in individual coaching sessions and in conversations where both parties are present.
 The process enables anger, fear, betrayal and disappointment to be metabolized, transforming the conflict into mutual understanding and closure.
 Going through this experience is critical to reaching a meaningful and lasting resolution.

-Everything that happens in mediation arises against our social backdrop of defaulting to litigation as the tradititional tool for resolving conflict.
-Litigation often brings hollow victories as many human needs are not addressed.
+Everything that happens in mediation arises against our social backdrop of defaulting to litigation as the traditional tool for resolving conflict.
+Litigation often brings hollow victories, as many human needs are not addressed.
 Instead, feelings and concerns are filtered through a narrow legal relevancy screen, or suppressed entirely.

 A mediator is a neutral and impartial person.
 Neutrality means that one does not have an interest or stake in the outcome.
 Impartiality means that one does not take sides.
 Both are essential to the process, and for retaining the confidence of both parties.
 The mediator is skilled at helping people come together in agreement.
 The mediator also writes up the agreement that is memorialized in documents that are presented to the court.